Sollace/Unicopia/HOW_TO_PLAY.md

 Hybernating, Flowering, Fruiting, or Withering

-They cycle through these states throughout the lunar cycle, so if you find one and it's not in the state you want, wait around another few days and it will eventually bear fruit, but don't try to harvest the apples before they're ripe, because they will zap you!
+They cycle through these states throughout the lunar cycle, so if you find one, and it's not in the state you want, wait around another few days and it will eventually bear fruit, but don't try to harvest the apples before they're ripe, because they will zap you!

-If you're able to obtain the wood and leaves, it also make the perfect deterant to griefers.
+If you're able to obtain the wood and leaves, it also makes the perfect deterant to griefers.

 ### Muffins